linode/docs/docs/guides/tools-reference/tools/how-to-use-ack-command/index.md

 ---
-slug: how-to-use-ack-command
+slug: how-to-use-ack-command-on-linux
 author:
   name: Linode Community
   email: docs@linode.com
 description: "The ack command provides a powerful alternative to grep.
 The ack command has the benefit of being specifically designed for working with source code repositories, making it a more well-suited tool for developers.
 In this tutorial, learn everything you need to get started using it."
-og_description: "The ack command provides a powerful alternative to grep.
-The ack command has the benefit of being specifically designed for working with source code repositories, making it a more well-suited tool for developers.
-In this tutorial, learn everything you need to get started using it."
-keywords: ['ack command line','ack command in linux','ack command examples']
+keywords: ['ack command line', 'ack command in linux', 'ack command examples']
+tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2022-06-08
 modified_by:
   name: Nathaniel Stickman
 title: "How to Use the ack Command on Linux"
-h1_title: "How to Use the ack Command on Linux"
+h1_title: "Using the ack Command on Linux"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos